 W3 Total Cache improves the user experience of your website by increasing the performance of how quickly your website loads while reducing load times for different aspects of your website.

 Now you can build out an online store with WordPress.
-Woo Commerce allows you to sell digital products, drop ship, your own physical products as well as product bundles.
+Woo Commerce lets you sell digital products and drop-ship your physical products and bundles.

-Manage inventory on the backend, customize your emails that get sent out to customers and integrate multiple payment gateways for credit cards, PayPal and even crypto currency.
+Manage inventory on the backend, customize your emails sent to customers, and integrate multiple payment gateways for credit cards, PayPal, and even cryptocurrency.

 Create Content for Your Website

-Blog posts are found under the “post” tab in WordPress and are organized into categories.
-You get to choose the categories, so it’s a good idea to start off with 4, keyword rich categories related to the topic of your website.
+Blog posts are found under WordPress’s “post” tab and organized into categories.
+You get to choose the categories, so it’s a good idea to start with four keyword-rich categories related to the topic of your website.

-Pages by contract are not organized by categories.
-They are more static and much better suited for things like your about page, contact page and so forth.
-You can also make pages into child pages.
-For example, you have a Woo Commerce powered store, maybe you want a page called store (/store) and a child page for a product (/store/product).
+Categories do not organize pages by contract.
+They are more static and much better suited for things like your About page, contact page, etc. You can also make pages into child pages.
+For example, if you have a Woo-Commerce-powered store, you may want a page called store (/store) and a child page for a product (/store/product).

-In general, tags are not particularly useful.
+In general, tags could be more helpful.
 Focus your efforts on putting your blog posts into one relevant category.

 What to blog about?

-With writing a blog you have two options.
-Either use your blog for casual, company or status update or engage in content marketing.
-The reason most individuals and companies blog is to get free search engine traffic and to then convert that traffic in some meaningful way.
+With writing a blog, you have two options.
+Use your blog for casual, company, or status updates or engage in content marketing.
+Most individuals and companies blog to get free search engine traffic and convert that traffic in some meaningful way.

-To get traffic you need to build out a website with relevant content, build links, have a high quality design and create best in class content.
+To get traffic, you must build a website with relevant content, build links, have a high-quality design, and create best-in-class content.

 Interlink your content and link out to other websites

-You can and should go through your older content and link it to new content as appropriate.
-You should also link out to other websites as needed.
-A good website structure helps your website from an on-page SEO perspective as well as your visitors.
+You should review your older content and link it to new content as appropriate.
+It would be best to link to other websites as needed.
+A good website structure helps your website and visitors from an on-page SEO perspective.

-A great premium plugin that helps does this is Link Whisper.
-It’s a plugin that tells you what blog posts to interlink to, 404 errors as well as how many inbound and out bound links a page or post has.
+An excellent premium plugin that helps does this is Link Whisper.
+It’s a plugin that tells you what blog posts to interlink to, 404 errors, and how many inbound and outbound links a page or post has.
 This is a paid plugin and is totally optional, but very helpful for building out a good internal link profile.

-Last are header tags, also know as H1, H2, H3 tags and so forth.
-For blog posts and pages your title will be H1.
-Sub headings should be H2.
-Sub heading for anything under H2 should be H3 and so forth.
+Last are header tags, also known as H1, H2, H3 tags, and so forth.
+For blog posts and pages, your title will be H1.
+Subheadings should be H2.
+Sub heading for anything under H2 should be H3, and so forth.

-Headers are important because it is how search engines can help understand the content and structure of your blog post.
-It’s useful for your visitors because it makes your content scannable and easy to read.
+Headers are essential because it is how search engines can help understand the content and structure of your blog post.
+It’s valid for visitors because it makes your content scannable and easy to read.

 Blocks – Media, pictures, video and more